Purchases made through links earn us a small commission, at no extra cost to you.

 The hike gradually gains elevation during a rather long walk in the forest, so it takes some time before larch start to appear, tucked away among the other trees.
 Eventually the trail crosses several meadows where more larch trees can be seen around the perimeter.

 Once you reach Chester Lake, you’ll see a group of larch trees by the shore and a few more on the mountainside at the far end of the lake.
 A short ways beyond the lake you’ll find the Elephant Rocks in a clearing ringed by larch.

 Hike Length: 12.2 km

-Difficulty: Moderate to the lake then hard up to the ridge
+Difficulty: Moderate to the lake then strenuous up to the ridge

 Classification: Official Trail to Rawson Lake, unofficial trail to Sarrail Ridge

 Trail Guide: Sarrail Ridge Hike

 Sarrail Ridge and Rawson Lake isn’t your typical Kananaskis larch hike, since there’s not as many larch trees as other trails on this list, but it is a spectacular setting where you can admire groups of larch from a distance.
 It’s best to think of this one as a hike where you can see some larch, rather than an immersive “larch hike” since the larch trees are secondary to the surrounding scenery.

 The first part of the hike to Rawson Lake is a long walk in the forest with a lengthy uphill (but not steep) section.
 Greeting you at the lake is a gorgeous view of Sarrail Mountain dominating the western shore.
 On a calm morning the reflections are dazzling.